sabeechen/hassio-google-drive-backup/README.md

 ### Will this fill up my Google Drive?
 Why are my snapshots so big?
 You'll need to take care to ensure you don't configure this to blow up your Google Drive.
 You might want to consider:
 *   If your snapshots are HUGE, its probably because Home Assistant by default keeps a long sensor history.
 Consider setting `purge_keep_days: N` in your [recorder confiuration](https://www.home-assistant.io/components/recorder/) to trim it down to something more manageable, like 1 day of history.
 *   Some other of the add-ons are designed to manage large amounts of media.
 For example, add-ons like the Plex Media Server are designed to store media in the /share folder, and Mobile Upload folders default to a sub-folder in the addons folder.
-If you migrate all of your media to the HASS.io folder structure and you don't exclude it from the backup, you _could easily chew up your entire Google Drive space in a single snapshot_.
+If you migrate all of your media to the Home Assistant folder structure and you don't exclude it from the backup, you _could easily chew up your entire Google Drive space in a single snapshot_.
 *   If you use the Google Drive Desktop sync client, you'll porbably want to tell it not to sync this folder (its available in the options).

 ### I want my snapshots to sync to my Desktop computer too
 Thats not a question but you can use [Google Drive Backup & Sync]([https://www.google.com/drive/download/) to download anything in your Google Drive to your desktop/laptop automatically.

-### I configured this to only keep 4 snapshots in Drive and Hass.io, but sometimes I can see there are 5?
+### I configured this to only keep 4 snapshots in Drive and Home Assistant, but sometimes I can see there are 5?
 The add-on will only delete an old snapshot if a new one exists to replace it, so it will create a 5th one before deleting the first.
 This is a reliability/disk usage compromise that favors reliability, because otherwise it would have to delete an old snapshot (leaving only 3) before it could guarantee the 4th one exists.